 In this module, we explore questions such as “Why do we get sick?”, “Why hasn’t natural selection eliminated the genes causing schizophrenia?” and “Why do we age?”.
 We do so by exploring the applications of the tools and concepts of evolutionary biology to human health.
-Incorporating examples from my ongoing research on extant hunter-gatherers, we cover a range of topics including:
+Incorporating examples from my ongoing research, we cover a range of topics including:

 Evolution and human-microbe interactions